 The second wave of elevated community transmission of COVID-19 in Victoria, which started in late June 2020, presented a significant risk to residents and staff at local residential aged care services.

-Many lessons were learned by providers whose residential services experienced an outbreak, and those lessons have been captured in a resource compiled by the Commission – ‘We saw the best in people: Lessons learned by aged care providers experiencing outbreaks of COVID-19 in Victoria, Australia’ – that is available on our website.
+Many lessons were learned by providers whose residential services experienced an outbreak, and those lessons have been captured in a resource compiled by the Commission – ‘We saw the best in people: Lessons learned by aged care providers experiencing outbreaks of COVID-19 in Victoria, Australia’.

 Visitor access for residential aged care services